Description

 Forage notes

-Big Bluestem is an excellent forage species, and without good grazing management, it will disappear from a grassland.
-It is highly palatable to many different classes of livestock including cattle, horses and goats.
-When grazing Big Bluestem, we find that leaving plenty of above-ground plant material following the graze will lead to a speedy recovery of the plant and the ability to rotate more quickly back to the pasture.
-The Plant Materials Center at Elsberry, MO found that the crude protein may begin the grazing season at about 17% while ADF is 27%, NDF is 52%, and TDN is 45%.
-While forage quality varies through the season, under good grazing management, Big Bluestem protein levels are usually adequate to get at least 2 lbs gain/head/day on a stocker.
-Big Bluestem can be grazed in the dormant season, but a protein supplement may be needed; it is best quality when grazed early in the dormant season.
-It should also be noted that by the end of winter the whole plant is generally lying flat on the ground; this is another reason to graze it quickly after frost, but the upside is that Big Bluestem forms an excellent armor of protection, or thatch, on the soil surface.
-Watch a video about impressive Big Bluestem hay yields in a moderate drought in the video, Double the Hay with None of the Fertilizer.
+Big Bluestem is an excellent forage species.
+It requires good grazing management.
+Otherwise, it could potentially disappear from a grassland.
+It is highly palatable to cattle, horses and goats.
+To ensure speedy recovery and quicker pasture rotation, leave plenty of above-ground plant material following a graze.
+The Plant Materials Center at Elsberry, MO found that at the beginning of the grazing season, crude protein was 17% while ADF was 27%, NDF 52%, and TDN 45%.
+With good grazing management, Big Bluestem protein levels can get at least 2 lbs gain/head/day on a stocker.
+Grazing during dormancy may require protein supplementation.
+Quality is highest when grazed early in the dormant season.
+By the end of winter, the whole plant is generally lying flat on the ground; this is another reason to graze it quickly after frost.
+It does, however, create a wonderful thatch.
+Watch a video about impressive Big Bluestem hay yields during a drought in the video, Double the Hay with None of the Fertilizer.

 Landscaping notes

-Seeing that this plant often reaches heights of 8 feet or more in the fall, landscaping uses need to be carefully considered.
-It is often not used in wildflower meadows because of this.
-However, the plant has an interesting color that can add to a landscape; it generally starts the growing season as a grey to blue green color, and as the season progresses red colors may be spotted in the plant and the seed heads have a purplish hue.
-After frost, Big Bluestem has a reddish bronze color with some light purple notes.
+Due to its size, landscaping uses need to be carefully considered.
+It is rarely used in wildflower meadow plantings.
+It’s interesting color adds to the landscape, generally starting gray to blue green and picking up red hues as the season progresses and finally showcasing some purple in the seedheads.
+After a frost, Big Bluestem itrns reddish bronze with some light purple notes.
 This species is tolerant of a variety of soils.

 Restoration notes

-Big Bluestem is a very common grassland species and is found in a variety of sites from dry to wet.
-It is often dominant on mesic sites.
-It is found in a variety of plant communities from prairies and glades to savannas and openings of upland forests.
-Being a warm season grass, this species doesn’t form seed heads until fall, allowing most other grassland plants to flourish before it reaches a mature height.
+Big Bluestem is a very common grassland species found in a variety of sites and often dominant on mesic sites.
+In Missouri, it is found in a variety of plant communities from prairies and glades to savannas and openings of upland forests.
+Like most warm season grasses, it doesn’t form seed heads until fall, allowing most other grassland plants to flourish before it reaches a mature height.

 Videos About This Plant